brittonlaroche/realm-IOT/README.md

 ## Second Version
 A second version of this code that handles errors and has built in retry logic is here.
 It also batches the data.
-If the sensor data is collected every 3 seconds then with a batch of 20 you can send data once a minute and still maintain the granualarity of each 3 second reading.
+If the sensor data is collected every 3 seconds then with a batch of 20 you can send data once a minute and still maintain the granularity of each 3 second reading.

 You can access the second version of the code here.
 https://github.com/brittonlaroche/realm-IOT/blob/main/python/readTempBatch.py

 You can also run the wifi outage script and see that it will store and retry the data.
 This is all well and good.
-But it is severly lacking as it is only one way communication.
+But it is severely lacking as it is only one way communication.
 Imagine trying to change the configuration.
 Maybe you have an upgrade or maybe you want to save money and batch the data so it sends once every five minutes.
 Perhaps you want the sensor to only read once a minute.
 How will you apply these changes?
 Imagine going to thousands of devices to make the necessary upgrades.
 This solution is untenable in the long run and will quickly become a maintenance nightmare.
 Enter the next phase of our lab.
 We will now enable an MQTT broker and the Realm Sync capabilities.

 ## Realm IOT MQTT
 ![Realm IOT MQTT](./img/RealmIOT-V5.png)